 Wrapping It Up

 There is significant cost-saving opportunity for complex supply chains by optimizing inventory levels, positively impacting inventory turnover, for every part in the system.
-It is tempting to focus on avoiding shortages because of how chaotic and costly they are, but improvement in the long term requires a deep dive into improving inventory turnover, which means reducing inventory levels and costs across the board.
+It is tempting to focus on avoiding shortages because of how chaotic and costly they are, but improvement in the long term requires a deep dive into improving inventory turnover, which means you need to reduce inventory levels and costs across the board.